bsu-cs315/P1---projectile-launch/README.md

 ## Reflection
  ## Self-Evaluation

-[x] D-1: The repository link is submitted to Canvas before the project deadline.
+[ x ]  D-1: The repository link is submitted to Canvas before the project deadline.
  D-2: The repository contains a README.md file in its top-level directory.
  D-3: The project content is eligible for an ESRB Rating of M or less.
  C-1: Your repository is well-formed, with an appropriate .gitignore file and no unnecessary files tracked.